keyboard_arrow_up

 Axis Inhibit

-A characteristic of a numerically controlled unit that gives CNC machine work operators the ability to withhold command information from CNC machining and CNC milling tool slides.
+A feature of a numerically controlled unit that allows CNC machine operators to withhold command information from CNC machining and milling tool slides.

 Axis Inversion

-Also called Mirror Image.
-This CNC machining service command procedure is used to create a reverse or mirrored part by reversing the plus and minus values along a given axis; mirror imaging makes a left oriented part using a right handed oriented tool path; circular interpolation also reverses.
+Also known as Mirror Image.
+A CNC machining service command used to create a reversed or mirrored part by swapping the plus and minus values along a given axis.
+This process makes a left-oriented part using a right-handed tool path; circular interpolation also involves this reversal.

 Basic Control Language (BCL)

-A CNC machining controller language using the EIA/ANSI 494 software.
+A CNC machining controller language that uses EIA/ANSI 494 software.

 B-axis